 falsefor the return value of boolean type

 nothing(which are interchangeable) to indicate that the function does not return normally.
-I.e., it throws an exception or halts program execution.
+That is, it throws an exception or halts program execution.

 The optional boolean

 forceFullStates parameter, which is false by default, allows you force the pessimistic mode for the nullability analysis.
-I.e. if the method return value is not defined by the contract condition, JetBrains Rider will assume that it might be null.
+That is if the method return value is not defined by the contract condition, JetBrains Rider will assume that it might be null.

 You can omit